cbstodd/colinstodd-com-jekyll/_posts/tech/2019-10-24-fix-macos-catalina-fonts-after-upgrade.md

 ---

-I'm yet to find a fix for the IntelliJ IDE and Android Studio.
-I know it would be similar to the WebStorm and VSCode snippets, but I haven't found one that works.
-If you know, please <a href="#getInTouch">contact me</a> or let me know in the comments so that I can include those here to help future on-lookers.
-Also, if you have any more info, I'm happy to work with you to post those on this page.
-Hope this helps some of you!
+Hopefully this helped you.
+If so, I'd appreciate a thumbs up below or let me know in the comments.
+If you have anymore info regarding this or you see something off please <a href="#getInTouch">let me know</a>, I'm happy to work with you to post any updates.

 Happy Coding!!!! 😃